-VCON has been offering writers workshops for over thirty years.
-This year they are moderated by Polar Borealis Magazine publisher R. Graeme Cameron.
+For over thirty years VCON has been offering writers workshops.
+For the last twenty years or so they have been conducted by the current moderator Polar Borealis Magazine publisher R. Graeme Cameron.

 About the Workshops

-There are three workshops: a novel writers’ workshop on Friday afternoon, and two short story workshops – one each on Saturday and Sunday morning.
-Each workshop is three hours long, albeit broken by three coffee breaks (coffee, tea, and munchies provided).
+There will be three workshops: a novel writers’ workshop on Friday afternoon, and two short story workshops – one each on Saturday and Sunday morning.
+Each workshop will be three hours long, albeit broken by three coffee breaks (coffee, tea, and munchies provided).

-Each workshop consists of seven participants (plus the moderator) including four writers who have submitted manuscripts in advance and three professional writers.
+Each workshop will consist of seven participants (plus the moderator) including four writers who have submitted manuscripts in advance and three professional writers.

 The workshops themselves are free but participants must be registered members of the VCON convention (registration information).

 Essentially, the workshops are conducted Clarion-style.